Reference Date: 22-December-2014

 Average cereal harvest estimated in 2014

-The 2014 cereal crop, which was harvested in May-June, is estimated at a comparable level to the previous year’s near-average output.
-At 86 000 tonnes, maize accounts for almost all of the cereal harvest (83 percent), while the winter wheat crop, to be harvested in November, largely constitutes the remaining output.
-Despite a significant 26 percent increase in the area planted to 2013/14 maize this year, heavy rain and frost damage contributed to a reduction in yields and resulted in a stunted output.
-Similarly, a 29 percent decrease in sorghum production was recorded.
-Preliminary estimates for the wheat crop indicate an unchanged output compared to last year, with an increase in plantings forecast to compensate for an expected reduction in yields.
+The 2014 cereal crop, harvested in June this year, is estimated at 104 000 tonnes, similar to the previous year’s near-average output.
+At 86 000 tonnes, maize accounts for almost all of the cereal harvest, while the winter wheat crop, currently being harvested and forecast to remain unchanged, largely constitutes the remaining output.
+Despite a significant 26 percent increase in the area planted to maize, heavy rains and frost damage contributed to a reduction in yields and resulted in a marginally reduced output.

-Number of food insecure increase in 2014 compared to 2013
+Larger number of food insecure in 2014 compared to 2013

-According to the latest Lesotho Vulnerability Assessment Committee (LVAC) report for 2014/15, released in June, the estimated number of persons requiring food assistance increased to 447 760 from 223 055 in the previous year.
-The current level, however, still remains below the numbers estimated in 2010/11 and 2011/12.
+According to the 2014 Lesotho Vulnerability Assessment Committee (LVAC) report, released in June, the estimated number of persons requiring food assistance increased to 447 760 from 223 055 in the previous year.
+The current level, however, still remains below the numbers estimated for 2010/11 and 2011/12.
 The highest concentration of food insecure persons are located in the western districts of Maseru, Mafeteng and Mohale's Hoek and will require food assistance for an expected four-month period from October/November 2014 to February/March 2015.